• Skip to primary navigation

 Chickpea flour will slightly alter the taste, but it is a good alternative to rice flour.

-Peeling the potatoes is entirely optional - the choice is yours.
+Peeling the potatoes is entirely optional.

 Waxy potatoes get the best results in this recipe.
-Waxy varieties that work include new potatoes, Red Bliss, pee wees, and fingerlings, but I love the all-purpose potato, Yukon Gold.
+Waxy varieties that work include new potatoes, Red Bliss, Pee Wees, and fingerlings, but I love the all-purpose potato, Yukon Gold.

 Nutrition